BroadcomMFD/code4z/README.md

 - Issue TSO commands.

 ## What’s New
+* 2020-08-20 - [Debugger for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.debugger-for-mainframe) (1.2) now supports Batch programs as well as CICS programs.
+* 2020-08-18 - [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) (0.13) now includes syntax coloring, and supports A&B margins and REPLACING within COPY statements.
+COBOL Language Support is no longer compatible with other COBOL extensions for VS Code, including Bitlang extensions.
+We recommend that you now disable other COBOL extensions.
 * 2020-08-03 - [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) (1.8) now allows extenders to load saved profile sessions upon their activation.
 For a comprehensive list of updates, see the [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).

-* 2020-07-07 - [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) (0.12) now supports locally stored copybooks.

-* 2020-07-02 - [Explorer for Endevor](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.explorer-for-endevor) (0.10) includes the following updates:

-  * New Profile Experience:
-    * Create Endevor plug-in for Zowe CLI profiles directly in Explorer for Endevor.
-    * Use any Endevor profiles that you have created in the CLI in Explorer for Endevor.
-  * Deprecation of support for CA Endevor Bridge for Git mappings.

 ## Prerequisites